seastan/lotr-lcg-set-generator/README.md

 - Make sure that Strange Eons is closed.
 - `python run_before_se.py`.
 - Pay attention to possible errors in the script output.
-- Open `setGenerator.seproject`and run `makeCards` script by double clicking it.
+- Open `setGenerator.seproject` and run `makeCards` script by double-clicking it.
   Once completed, close Strange Eons and wait until it finished packing the project.
 - `python run_after_se.py`.
 - Pay attention to possible errors in the script output.